-LV= offers a range of car insurance for standard cars as well as classic and electric cars.
-It also has multi-car policies for customers with more than one car.
-This insurance provider’s comprehensive car insurance comes 5*-Defaqto-rated and with uninsured driver promise.
-What’s more, customers can benefit from a 5% discount for buying cover online.
+LV= offers a range of car insurance for standard cars, as well as classic and electric cars.
+This insurance provider’s comprehensive policy comes with uninsured driver promise and EU cover up to 180 days per year.
+What’s more, new customers can benefit from a discount when you buy your car insurance online.
 Here’s what else we think you should know.

 Who is LV=?

 LV= has a history that dates back to 1843.
 Since then, LV= has grown to become a well-known car insurance provider in the UK.
 It also offers a range of other insurance products such as van, motorbike, home, travel and pet insurance.